 (Address)

-SUBJECT: NUCLEAR REGULATORY COMMISSION (VENDOR/APPLICANT NAME) NO(S).
-(XXXXXXXX/YYYY-NNN) [If applicable, add "AND (INVESTIGATION REPORT NO(S).
-(X-XXXX-XXX), NOTICE OF VIOLATION AND NOTICE OF NONCONFORMANCE
+SUBJECT: NUCLEAR REGULATORY COMMISSION INSPECTION REPORT OF (VENDOR/APPLICANT NAME) NO(S).
+(XXXXXXXX/YYYY-NNN), [If applicable, add "AND (INVESTIGATION REPORT NO(S).
+(X-XXXX-XXX)), (NOTICE OF VIOLATION AND NOTICE OF NONCONFORMANCE)

 Dear (Vendor/Applicant executive):

-On (dates), the U.S. Nuclear Regulatory Commission (NRC) staff conducted an inspection at (facility name) facility in (City, State) (or, on [date of exit meeting if different], the NRC staff) discussed the results of this inspection with [name of principal manager who attended exit] and other members of your staff.
-[Include one of the following three descriptions of the inspection: "The inspection was conducted as a result of the ..." or "The inspection was conducted to ..." or "The purpose of was ] The enclosed report presents the results of this inspection.
+On (dates), the U.S. Nuclear Regulatory Commission (NRC) staff conducted an inspection at (facility name) [if applicable (hereafter referred to as (Acronym)] facility in (City, State/Country) (or, on [date of exit meeting if different], the NRC staff) discussed the results of this inspection with [name of principal manager who attended exit] and other members of your staff.
+[Include one of the following three descriptions of the inspection: "The inspection was conducted as a result of the ..." or "The inspection was conducted to ..." or "The purpose of this limited-scope (routine/reactive) inspection was to assess (Vendor/Applicant name) compliance with provisions of Title 10 of the Code of Federal Regulations (10 CFR) Part 21, “Reporting of Defects and Noncompliance,” and selected portions of Appendix B, “Quality Assurance Program Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” to 10 CFR Part 50, “Domestic Licensing of Production and Utilization Facilities.”

+This technically-focused inspection (was to follow-up inspection to the date NRC inspection) specifically evaluated (Vendor/Applicant name) implementation of the quality activities associated with the supply of (provide a brief description of activity or activities) for U.S nuclear power plants.]
+The enclosed report presents the results of this inspection.

-[For vendor inspections that looked at activities associated with ITAAC, include the following statement: “During this inspection, the NRC staff inspected associated with inspections, tests, analyses, and acceptance criteria (ITAAC) from Revision (No.) of the Combined License for [include COL Holder].
+[For vendor inspections that looked at activities associated with ITAAC, include the following statement: “During this inspection, the NRC staff inspected (describe the activity or activities) associated with inspections, tests, analyses, and acceptance criteria (ITAAC) from Revision (No.) of the approved (design) design certification document or Combined License for [include COL Holder].
 Specifically, these activities were associated with ITAAC (No.).”
 Include one of the following three statements: “This report contains (one) ITAAC finding(s) associated with ITAAC (No.)” or, “This report contains (one) URI associated with ITAAC (No.).
-More information on how this [NON] or [URI] affects the ITAAC is included in Section 4 of the attachment to this report or “The NRC inspection team did not identify any findings associated with the ITAAC contained in Section (4) of the attachment to this report.”]
+More information on how this [NON] or [URI] affects the ITAAC is included in Section (4) of the attachment to this report, or “The NRC inspection team did not identify any findings associated with the ITAAC contained in Section (4) of the attachment to this report.”]
 [Any subsequent

 meetings and/or telephone discussions should be documented.]
 This NRC inspection report does not constitute NRC endorsement of your overall quality assurance or Part 21 programs.